The next generation of gaming consoles only in 2028?

 Sony's proposal envisages further distribution of all Activision games on the PlayStation platform in the same way as on the Xbox, Microsoft said.
 Microsoft sent a draft of that agreement in December, but Sony has so far refused to cooperate.

-Sony has yet to announce plans for the PlayStation 6, but recently said it would not share those plans with Activision Blizzard if Microsoft's purchase goes through.
-PlayStation CEO Jim Ryan told the FTC that he could not release "extremely sensitive" information about the next console to the company that owns rival Xbox.
+Sony has yet to announce plans for the PlayStation 6, and recently said it would not share those plans with Activision Blizzard if Microsoft's acquisition goes through.
+PlayStation CEO Jim Ryan told the FTC that he could not release "extremely sensitive" information about the next console to the company that owns the rival Xbox console.